-The disciples might well have been thinking about how wonderful it would be to be hailed as the liberators of Israel, alongside Jesus the Messiah who had come to see them free from Roman oppression!
+And from what we know of the disciples they were likely thinking about how wonderful it would be to serve alongside

+Jesus the Messiah as the liberators of Israel, who had come to see them free from Roman oppression!

 But wait... what kind of service does Jesus mention here?